TypstDocumentation

 Emphasis (usually rendered as italic text) is expressed by enclosing text in _underscores_ and strong emphasis (usually rendered in boldface) by using *stars* instead.

-Below, there is a comparison between LaTeX commands and their Typst equivalents.
+Here is a list of common markup commands used in LaTeX and their Typst equivalents.
 You can also check out the full syntax cheat sheet.

 ElementLaTeXTypstSee